nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-01-30-software-development-industrial-revolution/index.md

 ---
+title: Software Development Industrial Revolution
+date: 2007-01-30
+author: MrHinsh
 id: "416"
-title: "Software Development Industrial Revolution"
-date: "2007-01-30"
-categories:
-  - "measure-and-learn"
-  - "people-and-process"
-  - "tools-and-techniques"
-tags:
-  - "code"
-  - "configuration"
-  - "define"
-  - "develop"
-  - "fail"
-  - "infrastructure"
-  - "operate"
-  - "people"
-  - "practices"
-  - "process"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "software-development-industrial-revolution"
+slug: software-development-industrial-revolution
 aliases:
 - /blog/software-development-industrial-revolution
+tags:
+- code
+- configuration
+- define
+- develop
+- fail
+- infrastructure
+- operate
+- people
+- practices
+- process
+- tools
+categories:
+- measure-and-learn
+- people-and-process
+- tools-and-techniques
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 I found out the other day that there is another implementation of TFS in the company.
 Not even the principal UK Architect, who recently visited the US knew of this.
 I do not think that it has been communicated outside of the department.
 That is an inevitable aspect of such a large company.
 The only way to get things working is to keep your head down until you have a viable solution, otherwise you get blown out of the water as soon as department z resizes that you product my do away with their solution for one part of of a larger system.
 Sillyness...